-The rest of us, especially in finance, turn to Excel quite often to build the calculations and models we need to run our businesses.
+The rest, especially in finance, turn to Excel quite often to build the calculations and models we need to run our businesses.
 We create simple ad-hoc calculations fast, or build on our own models, continuously improving or simply growing them.
 We like to do it.
 Well not all, but quite a few enjoy it.
 We don’t count the hours spent.
 After a while when our model has grown and has been changed numerous times, we realize that we are losing the grip and that mistakes have happened.
 Oops!

 The alternative – Invest for Excel® by DataPartner

 Invest for Excel® - why?

 What if you could save the time spent on building models?
 What if you could trust the calculations?
 What if you could focus on the business numbers instead?
 What if you could make sensitivity analysis in a click, without risking the original calculation?
 What if you could automatically get the correct financial statements?
 What if you could consolidate easily with eliminations of internal transactions?
 What if you had a project financing model integrated with your project model?
 What if your model included Monte Carlo analysis?
 What if you could compare alternatives easily to select the best option?
 I could continue for a long time, but I’m sure you get the picture.